 2.4 We aim to ensure that the students in our care experience at all times a caring and secure environment in which they feel safe, respected and valued.
 In pursuit of this aim, Bright World Guardianships undertakes the following:

-2. To ensure Head Office staff record any allegations/concerns in an incident in IBOS and refer them to the DSL or Deputy DSL.
+2. To ensure Head Office staff record any allegations/concerns in an incident in IBOS and refer them to the Director of Safeguarding.
 Where appropriate concerns will be reported to the relevant Children’s Services Duty team or Multi Agency Safeguarding Hub (MASH) in the local area.

 5. To promote an environment of trust, openness and clear communication between students, school and Bright World Guardianship staff and our Host Families, so that student welfare, safety and pastoral care is recognised as the top priority